guillaumedherouville/webapp_socialsense/README.md

 #### Branches

 main is for the public streamlit
-test_dev has the old streamlit (when app.py was the main file) devenv is for modifications before pushing to main
+test_dev has the old streamlit (when app.py was the main file)
+devenv is for modifications before pushing to main

+### State of progress

+In prod, the following has been implemented :

+- Topic matching fixed (i.e. the match_topic_comments function in processing.py is the same as in topic_summarization.py)
+- Showing neutral comments (NB : realized we currently show a general view of sentiments over all comments, not proportion of neutral vs negative vs positive)

+In dev, the following is in progress :

+- Using Claude instead of ChatGPT (in topic_summarization.py, both classes can be used indifferently in the functions // double check that Claude is compliant tho)
+- A 'check' function (in topic_summarization.py) which is here to limit false positives when matching comments to topic, by verifying no comment is contradicting the topic it has been assigned to